 Here, we’ll discuss why children’s vision is crucial to their ability to learn, and what to do to ensure that your child is set up for success.

 Children’s Vision Issues Are More Common Than You May Think

 Vision changes rapidly as the eye develops and that development occurs fastest during childhood.
 This means that children’s vision is anything but stable.
 As a child grows, their eyes grow and change shape.
 A school-aged kid can have 20/20 vision at one point in time, and then hit a growth spurt and have a significant refractive error in a short period of time.

 According to Prevent Blindness, one in four children have a refractive vision issue that prevents them from seeing clearly.
 These issues — nearsightedness, farsightedness, and astigmatism — have simple solutions, but many children don’t notice or don’t mention changes in vision, so parents may not realize it.

 This is the reason why many schools have students undergo vision screenings, but as the American Optometric Association (AOA) points out, these screenings are limited.
 They usually only test vision over a distance and may be carried out by untrained personnel with outdated equipment.

 How Do Vision Problems Affect Children in School?

-The most obvious answer is vision problems cause children to be unable to see the board, which can be a serious barrier to learning.
-This is why school screenings tend to focus on distance acuity.
+Vision problems cause children to be unable to see the board or what is happening at the front of the classroom, which can be a serious barrier to learning.
+This is why school screenings tend to focus on distance vision.

-Farsighted and astigmatic children can have a difficult time as well, however.
-Close-up vision deficiencies can cause delayed development in reading and language skills, social development, and even physical development, because they affect hand-eye coordination.
+However, farsighted and astigmatic children can have a difficult time as well!
+Close-up vision deficiencies can cause delayed development in reading and language skills, social development, and even physical development because they affect hand-eye coordination.

 What’s more, many children that need their vision addressed don’t seem to be getting the care they need.
 The Centers for Disease Control (CDC) estimates that nationwide, only 10% of children between the ages of 9 and 15 get the corrective eyewear they need to see clearly.